QUBT Long Call Strategy

 What is a long call on QUBT?

 A long call on QUBT is the long call strategy applied to QUBT (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With QUBT stock trading near $10.61, the strikes shown on this page are snapped to the nearest listed QUBT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With QUBT stock at $8.96 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed QUBT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are QUBT long call max profit and max loss calculated?